 How much does it cost to study abroad?

-But there’s good news--you have many options, especially if you’re looking to study abroad at the bachelor’s level.
-For instance, if you are currently receiving financial aid to go to college, that financial aid will still go toward your study abroad program.
+However, there’s good news!
+You have many options, especially if you’re looking to study abroad at the bachelor’s level.
+For example, if you are currently receiving financial aid to go to college, that financial aid will still go toward your study abroad program.
 You could also take out a student loan or accumulate some scholarship money.
-And, of course, if you can’t afford to go for a full year, a summer program would still get you that life-changing experience for a fraction of the cost.
+If you can’t afford to study abroad for a full year, a summer program would still get you that life-changing experience for a fraction of the cost.

 How can I convince my parents to let me study abroad?

 Your family might be hesitant to let you study abroad.
-Put yourself in their shoes--they’re probably just nervous, especially if you’ve always lived nearby or if you've (or they) never been out of the country before.
-But if you build your case, you can probably convince them.
+Put yourself in their shoes – they’re probably just nervous, especially if they’ve always lived nearby or if you've never been out of the country before.
+But if you build your case, you can ease their fears and convince them.

-First, be prepared--they’re going to have a lot of questions and you’ll need to have answers.
-Make sure you know how you’re going to potentially pay for it because they’re definitely going to want to hear that.
-Outline the many benefits of study abroad, and ensure them that you’ll communicate with them often when you’re abroad.
-If you approach the conversation with empathy, you’re sure to have a good chance in convincing even the most protective parents.
+First, be prepared.
+They’re going to have a lot of questions and you’ll need to have answers.
+Make sure you know how you’re going to potentially pay for it.
+Outline the many benefits of studying abroad, and ensure them that you’ll communicate with them often when you’re away.
+If you approach the conversation with empathy, you’re sure to have a good chance of convincing even the most protective parents out there.

-Once you know roughly when you’ll go and how you’ll pay for it (as well as getting the green light from your parents if you need it), the more fun stuff begins.
-Let’s decide where you should go!
+Once you know roughly when you’ll go and how you’ll pay for it (as well as getting the green light from your parents if you need it), the fun stuff begins.
+The next step is deciding where you should go!

 Where should I study abroad?